peakhunt/u-boot-mainline-s5p4418/README.md

 Anyway SPL boots up and works now so moving SPL to DM/DTB based code should be just a matter of time.
 I am working on this.

+## DDR3
+At the time of this writing, DDR3 initialization is fixed to DDR3-1600.
+More on generic DDR3 initialize routine will come later.